ethvnw/com4525-genesys/GETTING_STARTED.md

 import 'jquery';
 ```

-Alternatively, if you wish to make jQuery globally available through your project, add the following to `app/packs/entrypoints/application.js`:
+Alternatively, if you wish to make jQuery globally available throughout your project, add the following to `app/packs/entrypoints/application.js`:
 ```
 import $ from 'jquery';
 window.$ = $;